NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Qlippoth Magic.md

 **Prerequisites** Riftmarked
 * * *
 You've deeply studied the secrets of your blood and can force reality to act against its own wishes.
-You can cast [[Blur|Blur]] and [[Silence|Silence]] once per day each as 2nd-rank divine innate spells.
+You can cast [[Spells/Blur|Blur]] and [[Spells/Silence|Silence]] once per day each as 2nd-rank divine innate spells.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*